Medical Guardian Mobile Guardian Review

 This solution enables you to use it in different ways, but we ended up carrying just the base unit.
 Still, it’s nice to have the option to occasionally set it aside in favor of the smaller help pendant.

 Additional Features & Accessories

-It’s essential to note that Medical Guardian fall detection pendants are not available for this system, and the base unit does not have built-in automatic fall detection.
+It’s essential to note that Medical Guardian fall detection pendants come as an upgrade for this system, and the base unit does not have built-in automatic fall detection.
 If you want a mobile system from this company, for this feature, you’d have to go for the Active Guardian.
-However, that system with added fall detection costs $20 per month more than the Mobile Guardian.
-There are much more affordable options on the market if fall detection is a must for you.

 Mobile Guardian Reviews & Monitoring Services